MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/task-modules/invoking-task-modules.md

 ## Keyboard and accessibility guidelines

-With HTML or JavaScript-based dialogs, you'll want to ensure your customers can interact with your dialog with a keyboard.
+With HTML or JavaScript-based dialogs, you must ensure that users can interact with your dialog with a keyboard.
 Screen reader programs also depend on the ability to navigate using the keyboard.
-Most important are the following considerations:
+Following are the important considerations:

 * Using the [tabindex attribute](https://developer.mozilla.org/docs/Web/HTML/Global_attributes/tabindex) in your HTML tags to control which elements can be focused.
 Also, use tabindex attribute to identify where it participates in sequential keyboard navigation usually with the <kbd>Tab</kbd> and <kbd>Shift-Tab</kbd> keys.
 * Handling the <kbd>Esc</kbd> key in the JavaScript for your dialog.
 The following code provides an example of how to handle the <kbd>Esc</kbd> key: